dlueth/qoopido.js/README.md

 # Qoopido.js
 This is an alpha preview of the upcoming release of Qoopido.js 4.0.0.
 It is mainly provided for testing and feedback reasons and things will most likely be subject to change.

 Qoopido.js is a highly modular and flexible JavaScript library providing inheritance/extension mechanisms to strongly encourage the creation of re-usable code in a very modular fashion.
-Because of its modular nature it comes with its own promise like loader as well.
+Because of its modular nature it comes with its own promise like loader called ```demand```.

 There will always be some demo code in the ```demo``` directory of this repository which you can directly view via [rawgit](https://rawgit.com/dlueth/qoopido.js/release/4.0.0/demo/debug.html).
 Keep in mind thought that the demo code is only for alpha testing purposes.
 You will most likely have to open your browser's developer console to see some output plus you might have to flush your localStorage frequently.